 The advantages of the Bravo test over the esophageal pH probe are that there is no tube sticking out of the nose and that the child does not know there is a capsule inside.
 The Bravo test is generally not done under the age of four years as there is a risk that the capsule may get stuck in the bowels.

-We recommend all children diagnosed with eosinophilic esophagitis be evaluated for food and environmental allergies.
+We consider testing children diagnosed with eosinophilic esophagitis for food and environmental allergies.

-On completion of the evaluation, your child's pediatric GI specialist will discuss various treatment options that include use of medications (such as swallowing an anti-inflammatory medicine called corticosteroid through an inhaler) and may recommend dietary changes.
-Diet changes may include avoiding the foods the child has tested allergic to, avoiding foods that commonly cause allergies (e.g., milk, soy, corn, eggs, nuts, fish and wheat), or a strict diet.
+On completion of the evaluation, your child's pediatric GI specialist will discuss various treatment options that include use of medications (such as a trial of an acid-blocking medication or swallowing an anti-inflammatory medicine called corticosteroid through an inhaler) and may recommend dietary changes.
+Diet changes may include avoiding the foods the child has tested allergic to, avoiding foods that commonly cause allergies (e.g., milk, wheat, soy, eggs) or a strict diet.
 Dietary changes should be done only under proper supervision of your child's doctor.
-He/she will have a pediatric dietician meet with you.
+Your child’s doctor will have a pediatric dietician meet with you.

-Our Division has a strong interest in advancing our understanding of esophageal diseases, including EE.
+Our division has a strong interest in advancing our understanding of esophageal diseases, including EoE.
 You and your child may be offered participation in our research studies.
 These studies may help improve our care of children with similar problems.
 We encourage you to ask plenty of questions in order to make an informed decision.

 Points to Remember

 - EoE is sometimes misdiagnosed as GERD.